SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Blade Dance

 You can use a bonus action to start the blade dance, which lasts for 1 minute.
 It ends early if you are incapacitated, if you use medium armor, heavy armor or a shield, or if you wield a two-handed to make an attack with a weapon:
-• You gain a bonus to your armor class equal to your Intelligence modifier.
+• You gain a bonus to your AC equal to your Intelligence modifier.
 • Your walking speed increases by 10 ft.
 • You have advantage on Dexterity (Acrobatics) checks.
 • You have advantage on Constitution checks.